Kaurin/lab-teleport/Readme.md

 Create/edit the `group_vars/all/main.yml` file.
 You can find the vars that should be overridden in the `inventory/hosts.yml` file.

-### Run the acme-lego playbook (once)
+### Run the `local_acme_cert` playbook (once)

 Skip this part if your Teleport environment will be reachable from the internet, and set up `acme` in your `teleport.yaml`.

 This playbook will make the letsencrypt cert available on the workstation host.
 Reason behind having the cert on the host is that quick iteration of the guest virtual machines doesn't exhaust the letsencrypt rate limits which are pretty harsh.

 Note: You will get a prompt `BECOME password:`.
 This is prompting you for your sudo password.
 Note: You can set the ansible variable `letsencrypt_working_environment_choice` to `staging` if you want to perform trial runs which have much more relaxed rate limiting.
+The certificates are not globally trusted, though.

 If your workstation sudo is passwordless